Ankit8607/AI-Chatbot-aws-lambda-api/README.md

-# How to deploy a python flask file aws lambda
+# How to deploy a python code using lamabda function or flask
+To deploy python ML code for backend and to make a POST API call, you can use lambda fuction or flask

 # Reference:
 Youtube video: https://youtu.be/bw1gfnLSmd0